-Waste Planning for Land-based Marine Litter Prevention This project has included developing best integrated waste management practices for the prevention of marine litter from land-based sources.
+Land-based Marine Pollution: Beach litter This project has included developing best integrated waste management practices for the prevention of marine litter from land-based sources.
 The first part included exploring the waste problem in the Arab fishing village of Gisr-A-Zarka with the aim of understanding the extent of waste collection problems at the land-sea interface.
 Gisr, a socio-economically challenged community and the only exclusively Arab village along the Israeli coast, plans to develop eco-tourism along its shores, yet the village suffers from an extreme litter problem which also impacts the coastal environment.
-Another part of this project considers how Design for Sustainable Behavior can contribute to the better design of bathing beach trash cans.
-It includes mixed-methods empirical research and is highly disciplinary.
+Another part of this project considers how Design for Sustainable Behavior can contribute to the better design of bathing-beach trash cans.
+It includes mixed-methods empirical research and in-situ experiments.

 Water-Sensitive Urban Design: Best Practices and Beyond Funded by the JNF, this project examines both policy and physical in-the-field implementation of storm water management practices in Israel through case study research.
 The objectives are to review and empirically evaluate the implementation of selected storm and surface water management practices.
 The evaluation will lead to recommendations for Best Management Practices (BMPs) and policies tailored to various scales of planning (i.e., onsite, cluster, neighborhood, city, and metropolitan) and to specific geographic regions within Israel.